thunderbird89/esf/stories/buffer.md

 He'd sounded so excited.
 So proud.
 So alive.

-Now she had a flag, a coin she didn't understand, and a statuette made of metal she'd never heard of, bearing Latin words that translated to "Always Among the Stars."
+Now she had a flag, a coin she didn't understand, and a statuette bearing Latin words that translated to "Always Among the Stars."

-The Air Force had told her Carlos died in a training accident.
-Classified program.
+The Air Force had told her Carlos died in a classified operation.
 They couldn't provide details.
 They couldn't recover his body.
 They were so very sorry for her loss.

-But Maria wasn't stupid.
-She'd seen the news reports, carefully worded announcements about Earth's place in a larger galaxy, about the Federation that had been operating in shadows for decades, about the defense of Sol against a threat most people couldn't comprehend.

-She'd seen the President's speech, subdued and uncharacteristic.
-She'd noticed the new marker on her son's headstone—a fighter craft circling Earth.

-She knew.

-Carlos hadn't died in a training accident.
-He'd died defending Earth.
-Fighting in space.
-Protecting billions of people who would never know his name.

-Her son had died a hero.
+But the colonel who'd delivered the news had looked her in the eye and said something she would never forget: "Ma'am, your son saved the world.
+I mean that quite literally.
+He saved the entire world.
+I can't tell you how, and I can't tell you where, but I need you to know that."

+Maria had believed him.
+The weight in his voice, the conviction, the way his own eyes had been red-rimmed like he'd been crying.
+He'd meant every word.

+She didn't know the details.
+Didn't know where Carlos had died or what he'd been fighting.
+But she knew he'd died doing something important.
+Something that mattered.
+Something that had saved lives—maybe millions of them.

 Maria stood in her living room, looking at the gleaming statuette, and allowed herself to cry.
 Not the raw, jagged grief of the cemetery.
 This was something different.
 Sadness mixed with pride.
 Loss mixed with honor.

 Carlos was gone.
 But what he'd done—what he'd accomplished—that would last forever.

-The Talon on the mantelpiece caught the light, its metal surface gleaming with a beauty that seemed otherworldly.
-Because it was otherworldly.
-It was made of materials most humans had never seen, crafted by technologies most humans didn't understand, given to honor a sacrifice that most humans would never know about.
+The Talon on the mantelpiece caught the light, its surface gleaming with that strange, beautiful shine.
+Made of something she didn't recognize, crafted with care, given to honor a sacrifice she couldn't fully understand.

-But Maria knew.
+But she knew it mattered.

 And that was enough.

 Outside her window, the night sky was clear.
 Stars visible despite the city lights.
-Somewhere up there, in the vast emptiness between worlds, her son had fought and died.
-Among the stars.
+Somewhere, somehow, her son had done something that saved the world.

 Semper Inter Astra.

 Always.

-The statuette gleamed in the quiet of the living room, a testament to courage, sacrifice, and the price humanity paid for its place among the stars.
-A reminder that Earth's defenders came from small towns and big cities, from every background and every faith, united by service and bound by duty.
+The statuette gleamed in the quiet of the living room, a testament to courage and sacrifice.
+A reminder that some things were worth dying for, even if the world could never know the full story.

 And somewhere, far beyond Earth's atmosphere, past the Moon, past Mars, out near Jupiter where the debris field still drifted through the void, the battle site remained.
 A memorial of its own kind.
 Where Federation and Earth forces had fought together against impossible odds.